TheodorAT/Large-Scale-SoftEng/README.md

 ## For windows users

-To use make-files in windows, use [Chocolatey](https://chocolatey.org/install)
+To run make-files in windows, use [Chocolatey](https://chocolatey.org/install)

 ## How to start working